brainglobe/brainglobe.github.io/docs/source/tutorials/tracing-tracking.md

 [User guide](/documentation/brainreg-segment/user-guide/index)).

-The `brainreg-segment`graphical user interface opens and shows a set of tools.You can then load your brainreg output directory, and follow the main brainreg-segment instructions [here](/documentation/brainreg-segment/user-guide/segmenting-1d-tracks) for segmenting external layers.
-Setting `Spline points` will determine how many times along the length of the track that the brain region is sampled at.
-This can be used to determine the brain region for each recording site on your probe.
+The `brainreg-segment`graphical user interface opens and shows a set of tools.You can then load your brainreg output directory, and follow the main brainreg-segment instructions [here](/documentation/brainreg-segment/user-guide/segmenting-external-layers) for segmenting external layers.

 **Instructions by** [**Sara Mederos**]